 5) People often think prison should only be used where the individual poses a danger to society.
 We maintain most criminals pose a danger to society.

-There are lots of top free iphones from Apple available now 6) If prison works, why is there such a high reoffending rate amongst ex-prisoners?
+6) If prison works, why is there such a high reoffending rate amongst ex-prisoners?
 That depends on how you define "works".
 Prison does not have particularly low reoffending rates (although interestingly neither do a lot of community based schemes), so if you judge prison by that measure, then prison fails.
 However, if you judge it by the level of crime, then it does work.

 7) According to the Home Office, "long-term trends show substantial declines in levels of violent crimes", with an 11 per cent fall last year.
 These headline grabbing figures, designed purely to make the Government look good, do not tell the whole picture.
 On the back of this 'long-term trend' of reduction in violent crime, since 1997 'woundings or other acts endangering life' have nearly doubled, robbery has gone up nearly 50% and rape has doubled.
 For obvious reasons, these particular headline grabbing figures are not spun quite as much.